2022 Jerusalem bombings

 On 23 November 2022, two bomb attacks were carried out at bus stops on the outskirts of Jerusalem.
-Two people were killed and at least 22 were injured.
+Two civilians were killed and 46 were injured.
 They were the first bombings carried out on Israeli civilians since the 2016 Jerusalem bus bombing, in which a suicide bomber injured at least 22 people.

 Background

 Tensions in the area have reportedly risen between Israelis and Palestinians over the past months leading up the explosions.
 A series of attacks from Palestinians reportedly killed nineteen Israelis in the spring of 2022, which had resulted in nightly raids throughout the West Bank.
 Additional attacks from Palestinians have reportedly increased in recent weeks.
 More than one hundred and thirty Palestinians have been killed in Israeli-Palestinian fighting this year, with most reported by Israeli forces as militants although some civilians have been also killed, and at least eight Israelis have been killed in recent violence.
 It was also reported that Palestinian militants had stormed a West Bank hospital and carried out an Israeli citizen receiving treatment after a car accident, hours before the explosions.